NaveedHossain2026/CST8917-Assignment2/README.md

 | **Logic Apps + Service Bus** | ~$11/mo | ~$100/mo |

 Therefore, at higher volumes, Durable Functions is significantly more cost-effective for this workflow.

+### Recommendation

+For a production version of this expense approval workflow, I would choose Azure Durable Functions.
+The workflow has several steps, such as validation, automatic approval, manager approval, waiting for a response, handling timeouts, and sending notifications.
+Durable Functions is a good fit because it can pause and resume the workflow while keeping its state.
+The manager approval and timeout were also easier to implement with Durable Functions.

+I also found Durable Functions easier to develop and debug.
+Since the workflow was written in Python, I had more control over the logic.
+When an error happened, the Python traceback helped me quickly find the problem.
+The statusQueryGetUri also made it easy to check the workflow status and results.

+I would choose Logic Apps when the main goal is connecting different services and creating workflows visually.
+Its Run History makes it easy to see what happened at each step, and its built-in connectors can reduce the amount of code needed.

+Overall, I would choose Durable Functions for this workflow because it provides more control, easier debugging, and better support for manager approval and timeouts.
+I would choose Logic Apps when visual design, easy service integration, and monitoring are more important than having detailed control over the code.